Looking for sources of lean vegan protein? Read our guide to the best high-protein, low-fat vegan foods to add to your diet.

 Made using vital wheat gluten, seitan is a popular vegan meat alternative and is one of the best sources of plant-based protein.

-Seitan contains around 25 grams of protein and 1.9 grams of fat per 100 grams and has all nine essential amino acids.
+According to USDA, seitan contains around 75 grams of protein and 1.85 grams of fat per 100 grams.
 Because it doesn’t contain much of the amino acid lysine, consider pairing seitan with foods such as legumes.

 Although it’s sold in supermarkets, you can also make seitan at home.
 It’s a versatile food that you can enjoy in any dish that typically uses meat, such as salad bowls, stir fries, burritos, curries and sandwiches.